 As Working On Womanhood’s Program Director, Gail Day is responsible for its curriculum, implementation, and growth.
-Besides handling its program implementation, she is also responsible for hiring and managing WOW’s counselors and supervisors — ensuring that WOW’s youth receive the support they need.
+Besides handling its program implementation, she is also responsible for hiring and managing WOW’s amazing counselors and supervisors — ensuring that WOW’s youth receive the support they need.

 In 2010, Gail and six Youth Guidance counselors came together to create a sister program to Becoming A Man.
 Together, they shaped the female-centric, trauma-informed curriculum that would become WOW – a program for women, by women, who understood the specific, overlooked experience faced by young girls in disadvantaged communities.
 In the context of gun and gang violence, young women often process trauma differently than their male peers, and as such, suffer different consequences such as self-harm, drug and alcohol abuse, and dropping out of school.
 With 84% of WOW students reporting five or more lifetime exposures to trauma, the program was desperately needed for an ignored demographic.

 “Girls often suffer in silence,” she says. “[This program] is an intervention to help girls work through traumatic events and become empowered young women who are no longer ‘at risk’ but ‘at promise.’
 WOW provides a safe space where they can process the feelings and emotions connected with trauma, which then empowers them to rewrite their own narrative that will propel them into a bigger and brighter future.”